 - Students are able to (1) discuss and apply adult learning educational principles; (2) discuss learning theories; (3) demonstrate knowledge of strategies to facilitate clinical teaching and learning; (4) compare and contrast different teaching approaches and learning styles; (5) demonstrate critical self-reflection skills as both a teacher and learner; and (6) discuss educational leadership in the context of the health professional.

-- Indicative assessments in this unit are as follows: (1) design of a teaching philosophy; (2) planning a learning activity; and (3) presentation of small group teaching.
+- Indicative assessments in this unit are as follows: (1) teaching philosophy; (2) plan a learning activity; and (3) presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.